-I’m in Washington DC on business.
-Not blogging business this time, but business all the same.
-Luckily, there’s ample time for wandering about or hanging in bars or doing nothing.
-As usual, I prefer the former.
-Especially since I haven’t been in town for more than 20 years.
+I was first in Washington DC more than 20 years ago.
 And at the time, I had other things on my mind than wandering about.
 You see, there was this boy…

 And let’s get the bad over with right away.
-Bad photo, yes, but appropriate to illustrate a bad reality.
-My colleagues and I had a somewhat inauspicious beginning to our DC enterprise: queuing for passport control at Dulles International Airport took two hours.
+Bad photo, yes, but, I think, appropriate to illustrate a bad reality: queuing for passport control at Dulles International Airport took two hours.
 Two hours!
 Can’t remember the last time I’ve experienced this kind of inefficiency anywhere.
 Next time, I’ll arrive by train.

 I did manage to visit a few of the museums at the Smithsonian last time I was here and still remember the fab Air and Space Museum.
-This time, I decided to stop by two non-Smithsonian – and very quirky – museums.
+Here are two non-Smithsonian – and very quirky – museums.
 How can one not be curious about an International Spy Museum?
 And a Museum of Crime and Punishment?
 Though, ‘stop by’ is hardly the right term.
-Both were so intriguing (and interactive), I spent 2 – 3 hours in each.
+Both are so intriguing.
 If you’ve got kids with you in DC, the Spy Museum in particular will be a highlight.

-After visiting the museums, I was drawn down a street by a number of police cars and lively music.
-(Turned out there was a Latino festival going on).
-On the way down the street, I happened to pass the building where Abraham Lincoln spent the last few hours of his life.
-Sadly, it was closed for the day.
+I’m drawn down a street by a number of police cars and lively music.
+(Turned out there’s a Latino festival going on).
+On the way down the street, I happen to pass the building where Abraham Lincoln spent the last few hours of his life.
 A visit inside the Ford Theater is now on my list of things to do when next in DC.

 She won’t think anything about it